peawad/codingChallenge/README.md

 Now, you can run all get, post, put, and delete in your browser!

 Also, if you want to run test.py, then run it the same as main.py.
-However, make sure that you run it when the elasticSearch database is empty
+However, make sure that you run it when the elasticSearch database is empty!
+You can empty the database by just restarting the main.py file!

 ## Creating the data model

 For purposes of the challenge, I was tasked in creating a data model for an address book.
 Therefore, in order to keep it simple, a **contact** consists of only a name, a number, an address, and a birthday.
 It would be best to keep things simple for someone's first attempt in creating a RESTFUL API.
 Please note, that birthday is kept as a string.
 This is not best practice, and I hope to change this for later iterations.
+Also, the number can only contain 10 or 11 digits, and it must be written as XXXXXXXXXX.
+In future versions, I hope to add a more elegant way to consider numbers of all formats and with international country ID's.

+## Known issues and possible fixes in the future

+- Need a more elegant number validator
+- Import a datetime module and replace the string "birthday" with a datetime object
+- Need to fix pageSize and pagination (mainly because I'm not fully sure what it means D:)
+- Need to do more work on queries in /contact
+- return something other than strings, or maybe return nothing at all?
+- Figure out update rather than create/delete for put
+- General optimization strategies for plugins
+- Learn more about the options in elasticSearch and how it can help me; I'm still uncertain about doc_type...